sudomesh/disaster-radio/web/README.md

 # Websocket

 The disaster.radio firmware opens up a websocket using [the ESPAsyncWebServer library](https://github.com/me-no-dev/ESPAsyncWebServer).
 Through this, client-side javascript can transmit and receive messages over the LoRa tranceiver.
 If you'd like to build an application for disaster.radio, you could write a websocket client that sends and receives messages in the same format.
-Currently, the firmware expects websocket messages in the following format,
+Currently, the firmware expects websocket messages in the following format:
 `<msgID><msgType>|<msg>`
 where,
 * `<msgID>` is a two-byte binary unsigned integer representing an abitrary sequence number, this is sent back to the websocket client with an `!` appended to act as an acknowledgment and could be used for error-checking,